lmstudio-ai/lmstudio.js/README.md

   ~/.cache/lm-studio/bin/lms bootstrap
   ```

-To check if the bootstrapping was successful, run:
+To check if the bootstrapping was successful, run the following in a new terminal window:

 ```shell
 lms
 ```

-Note, need to open a new terminal window for the changes to take effect.

 > [!NOTE]
 >